 We are reader-supported, earning a commission when you purchase through our links.
 There’s no extra cost to you.
 Thanks for your support!
 Full disclosure here.

-If you’re managing any type of business, you need a professional email domain.
+If you’re managing any type of business, you need a custom email domain.
 It allows you to have a custom email address that features your business name, boosting your credibility and professional appearance.
 Sending a business contact an email from a generic Yahoo, AOL, Hotmail, or Gmail email address makes you look like an amateur, even if you’re not.

 What Is an Email Domain?